villuminati/GPTIceBreakerBot/README.md

 This bot acts as a greeter to new members joining a discord server.
 Currently it's deployed on Indian Tech Discord.

 It's goal is to get new members to share some things about their career and passions.
 It's a great way to break the ice with them.
+It can also suggest channels from the discord server that may interest the user.

 ## Instructions to run: